6 Common Air Conditioner Smells Explained and How to Fix Them

 3. Air Conditioner Smells Musty

-People who call us regarding this situation usually mention their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also known as dirty sock syndrome, this smell is often linked to a dirty evaporator coil that has mold, mildew and bacteria buildup.
-Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most often seen in climates where you need heating at night and during the morning before turning on cooling during the afternoon.
+Homeowners who call us about this situation often report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also called dirty sock syndrome, this smell is frequently linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in climates where you turn on heating at night and during the morning before switching to cooling later in the day.

-The best method for preventing dirty sock syndrome is to frequently change your air filter and schedule routine air conditioning maintenance with Service Max Heating & Air Conditioning.
-We’ll keep the evaporator coil clean and the drainage system unclogged, as stagnant water can also create noxious odors.
+The best method for preventing dirty sock syndrome is to frequently get a new air filter and schedule regular air conditioning maintenance with Service Max Heating & Air Conditioning.
+We’ll keep the evaporator coil clean and the drainage system unblocked, as stagnant water can also create unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or an acidic, vinegar-like odor, it might be the result of several issues, such as:
+If you are experiencing air conditioner mildew smell or a pungent, vinegar-like odor, it can be caused by several problems, including:

 • Extra condensation